SFSafeSymbols/SFSafeSymbols/CONTRIBUTING.md

 ### Commit Messages

 Please also try to follow the same syntax and semantic in your **commit messages** (see rationale [here](http://chris.beams.io/posts/git-commit/)).

+### Tracking changes

+When issuing a pull request, please add a summary of your changes to the `CHANGELOG.md` file.
+Mention yourself as the author.